 A preliminary degree plan that lists the student’s intended courses should be developed in consultation with the advisor.
 The list of courses may be modified at a later date.

 Form I: Pre-Candidacy Progress (Plans A and B)

 The Form I identifies any deficiencies the student must attend to.
 This form should preferably be completed in the first semester after the student’s enrollment.

 Form II: Advance to Candidacy

 Admission to candidacy is at the discretion of the Department and authorized by the Graduate Program Chair.
 Generally, advancement occurs after one semester and 12 credits of acceptable graduate degree coursework with a GPA of 3.0 or higher.
 All listed undergraduate deficiencies must be satisfied prior to admission to candidacy.
 Note that conditional students can be transferred to regular status after completing 12 credits of approved graduate degree coursework with a GPA of 3.0 or better.

+Incoming graduate students must be advised by an interim Graduate Faculty who is either assigned or requested by the student.
 The graduate student’s committee consists of a minimum of three Graduate Faculty members.
-At least two of these must be from the Department, one of which must be the chair.
-The chair becomes the student’s academic advisor.
+At least two of them must be from the Department, one of which must be the chair, who serves as the academic advisor.
 Note that the interim advisor does not have to be a member of the committee.
-The student’s academic program must be approved by the Graduate Faculty Committee.
+The student must create his/her own advisory committee in consultation with their advisor.

-M.S. students are required to be in residency for two semesters of full-time work.
-For part-time students, each 8 units completed as a classified graduate student will be equivalent to a full-time semester.
+M.S. students are required to be in residency for two semesters of full-time work, defined as registering for 8 credits or more per semester.

 The Department offers a graduate program leading to the Ph.D. degree in civil engineering with areas of concentration in construction management, environmental engineering, geotechnical engineering, structural engineering, and transportation.
 Here are the Admission Instructions.